Setup GA4 with Existing Google Universal Analytics

 Setup GA4 with Google Analytics

-There's few scenarios with GA4 with existing google analytics, one is existing GA is using gtag with google tag manager.
+There are a few scenarios with GA4 and existing Google Analytics.
+One is when the existing GA is using gtag with Google Tag Manager.

 window.dataLayer = window.dataLayer || [];